prometheus/statsd_exporter/README.md

 only used when the statsd metric type is a timerand the `timer_type` is set to "histogram."

-One may also set defaults for the timer type, buckets and match_type.
+One may also set defaults for the timer type, buckets or quantiles, and match_type.
 These will be used by all mappings that do not define these.

 ```yaml